raspberrypilearning/flower-generator/en/step_5.md

 ## Customise your flowers

 At the moment all the flowers you draw are exactly the same.
-Let's add some inputs to the `draw flower` block so that flowers can be different colours and sizes, and can have different numbers of petals.
+Let's add some inputs to the `draw flower`{:class="blockmoreblocks"} block so that flowers can be different colours and sizes, and can have different numbers of petals.

 + In Scratch you can use the `set colour effect`{:class="blocklooks"} block to change the colour of a sprite.
 Change your 'draw flower' definition to change the colour: